 Requirement to show photo ID at polling stations

-You will have to show an official form of photo ID when you attend a polling station to vote, the following list includes types of identification that can be presented at the polling station:
+You will have to show an official form of photo ID when you attend a polling station to vote.

 If you do not have an official form of photo ID